MR

 • Annual Fee: $120

 The Scotia Momentum Visa Infinite is our runner-up best credit card for your professionals in Canada due to its competitive reward structure.
-The card helps rising households to offset their daily expenses.
+The card helps rising households offset their daily expenses.

 In addition to New Mobile Device Insurance, the Scotia Momentum Visa Infinite offers Travel Insurance and waives the first-year annual fee for new users.